voltlines/ai-bitbucket-code-reviewer/README.md

 The script will then be authenticated and will proceed to fetch the pull requests.
 You will only need to do this authorization step once.
 On subsequent runs, the script will use the stored token to authenticate automatically.

+## Codex Authentication

+The codex api calls are using an API key, you can create your key from https://platform.openai.com

 ## Configuration

 The script can be configured using a `.configs` file in the root directory.
 This file should contain the following key-value pairs: